StefanZander/lecture_notes/kg/lecture/marp/intro.md

 ---
 ## New and exciting aspects of the use of KGs for data integration

 1. First, the integrated information may come from text and other _unstructured sources_ (for example, news, social media, and others) as well as _structured data sources_ (for example, relational databases).
-As many information extraction systems already output information in triples, using a ==generic schema of triples== substantially reduces the cost of starting such data integration projects.
+As many information extraction systems already output information in triples, using a ==generic schema of triples== substantially __reduces the cost__ of starting _data integration projects_.

-2. Second, it can be easier to _adapt_ a triple-based schema in response to _changes_ than the comparable effort required to adapt a traditional relational database.
-This is because a relational system is typically modeled to support the application, and thus, _schema changes often require database reorganization_.
+2. Second, it can be easier to ==adapt a triple-based schema== in response to __changes__ than the comparable effort required to adapt a traditional relational database.
+This is because a _relational system is typically modeled to support the application_, and thus, _schema changes often require database reorganization_.

-3. Lastly, modern KG engines are highly optimized for _answering questions_ that require traversing the graph relationships in the data.
+3. Lastly, modern KG engines are highly optimized for __answering questions__ that require _traversing_ the _graph relationships_ in the data.

 ::: bluebox center marg4 spacebefore
-Due to the relative ease of creating and visualizing the schema and the availability of built-in analytics operations, KGs are becoming a popular solution for turning data into intelligence in the enterprises.
+Due to the relative ease of creating and visualizing the **schema** and the availability of **built-in analytics operations**, KGs are becoming a popular solution for turning **data** into **intelligence** in organisations and enterprises.
 :::

 ::: footnotes